BraveSoft-Vietnam/RoundedUI/README.md

 The default value of this property is (0.0, -3.0).
 4. `shadowOpacity`: The opacity of the layer’s shadow.
 The value in this property must be in the range 0.0 (transparent) to 1.0 (opaque).
 The default value of this property is 0.0.

+#### Advance Round Corners
+Sometimes you might want to round just some specific corners such as only top left, bottom right, ...
+In those case `AdvanceRoundedView` and `AdvanceRoundedButton` offers you the ability to round or not round specific corners with the following properties:
+1. `roundTopLeft`: Round top left corner of the view.
+If `true` then rounded, else not rounded.
+2. `roundTopRight`: Round top right corner of the view.
+If `true` then rounded, else not rounded.
+3. `roundBottomLeft`: Round bottom left corner of the view.
+If `true` then rounded, else not rounded.
+4. `roundBottomRight`: Round bottom right corner of the view.
+If `true` then rounded, else not rounded.

+**Note**: Because of typical technical issues while implementing this feature, please try to use `RoundedView` and `RoundedButton` as much as possible.
+Only use `AdvanceRoundedView` and `AdvanceRoundedButton` when you have to round specific corners.

 ## Author